LightAndLight/plated-talk/slides/recursion-and-stuff.md

 3. Whole program transformation

 When constants are being added, do the addition.
 This is a common compiler optimization.

+The recursive call in the first branch is redundant but I've left it there for consistency reasons

 There are probably some more cases you need to get complete folding, but this is enough for us.
 </div>